-Allison Jaslow is an Iraq War Veteran, a dedicated public servant, and an advocate for the views and experiences of combat veterans and their families.
+Allison Jaslow is an Iraq War Veteran, a dedicated public servant, and Chief Executive Officer of Iraq and Afghanistan Veterans of America (IAVA).

 Nationally, Jaslow is recognized as a leading voice on the impact of the military-civilian divide on our political system and as an authority on the unique challenges faced by women in the military.

 A former Army Captain, Jaslow is also a seasoned political and communications strategist, serving on the staff of several Members of Congress, as a White House communications aide.
-She's a former Executive Director of Iraq and Afghanistan Veterans of America (IAVA), the Democratic Congressional Campaign Committee (DCCC), and currently an independent consultant and Adjunct Professor of the Practice at Duke University living in the Raleigh-Durham area of North Carolina.
+She served a previous stint at IAVA as its Executive Director, is a former Democratic Congressional Campaign Committee (DCCC), has served as an Adjunct Professor of the Practice at Duke University and lives in the Raleigh-Durham area of North Carolina.

 Iraq and Afghanistan Veterans of America